nektro/mantle/README.md

 ### Other Flags

+> Note: all flags are passable as environment variables in the form that `--oauth2-default-auth` may also be passed in with the `OAUTH2_DEFAULT_AUTH` variable.

 | Name | Type | Default | Description |
 |------|------|---------|-------------|
 | `--dbstorage-debug-sql` | `bool` | `false` | Enable this flag to print all executed SQL statements. |